garrandall/popular-music-data/tracks/billie-jean-michael-jackson.md

 (Don't break no hearts!)
 (Hee-hee)
 She came and stood right by me
 Then the smell of sweet perfume (Ha-oh)
-This happened much too soon (Ha-oh, ha-ooh)
+This happened much too soon (Ha-oh, ha-oh)
 She called me to her room (Ha-oh, hoo!)